hssmalo/steampunkfantasy/rules.md

 - A pure tank game consists of 24 industry points(ip)
 - An infantry battle consists of 24manpower (mp), 24crafts points and 24xp.
 - A standar game consists of 24industry points(ip), 24manpower (mp), 24crafts points (cp) and 24xp.
-- An asymetric game consists of one side having 48ip and a combination of 6 points in mp, xp or cp, while the other team chooses between
+- An asymetric game consists of one side having 36ip and a combination of 12 points in mp, xp and cp, while the other team chooses between
-48mp, 48cp and 48xp and 36mp, 36cp, 36xp and 12ip.
+48mp, 48cp, 48xp and 36mp, 36cp, 36xp, 12ip.
-- In advanced games, add 24command (com) and 12mp for each side.

-Industry represent heavy equipment production.
-Tanks and vehicles.
+Industry represent heavy equipment production such as tanks and vehicles.
 Manpower: Represent the manpower needed to form infantry and cavalry.
-Craft points represent small arms production, and which is hand crafted.
+Craft points represent small arms production, and everything which is hand crafted by a smith or that alike.
 XP represent extra training, and taming of fantastical creatures (Command: gives you officers, officers abilities and engineering etc. Advanced games only.
 Not yet implemented.)

 Build your army in any way you like, as long as the total cost is less than the total amount of points.
 Infantry, and some cavalry and special units may be upgraded with xp and crafts points (and command).
 Each upgrade has it requirements.
-Some upgrade the entire unit base, while some only upgrade one model.
+Some upgrade the entire unit, while some only upgrade one model.

-A unit base typically has 1,2 or 4 unit models.
-A unit base can be upgraded with as much as you like as long as you have the space on your model.
+A unit typically has 1,2 or 4 unit models.
+A unit can be upgraded with as much as you like as long as you have the space on your model.
-Unless otherwise stated, an infantry unit base may have
+Unless otherwise stated, an infantry unit may have

 - 1 twohanded weapon or 2 onehanded equipment (such as heavy musket, pistol&shield ...)
 - Any number of independent equipment (such as grenades, gas-masks, wings...)
-- A unit base may have a maximum of one shared weapon. (hand-held cannon)
+- A unit may have a maximum of one shared weapon. (hand-held cannon)

 Unless otherwise stated, the standard weapons of an infantry is a 2handed weapon

-Each model of the unit base can fire it's weapons independently, and you add assault dice to the assault die pool for each unit.
-But all models of a unit base gets the same order, and share the same damage table.
+Each model of the unit can fire it's weapons independently, and you add assault dice to the assault die pool for each unit.
+But all models of a unit gets the same order, and share the same damage table.

-Elites typically upgrades 1 regular model, which then replaces the regular model in the unit bases.
+Elites typically upgrades 1 regular model, which then replaces the regular model in the units.
-Weapons upgrades and aditions either replaces all weapons in all models in a unit base, replaces the weapon of a single model (typical elite), or the weapon is shared by the entire unit base not replacing the normal weapon.
-However normaly you then must choose between firng a unit base weapon or the normal weapon of the model.
+Weapons upgrades and aditions either replaces all weapons in all models in a unit, replaces the weapon of a single model (typical elite), or the weapon is shared by the entire unit not replacing the normal weapon.
+However normaly you then must choose between firng a unit weapon or the normal weapon of the model.

-In some cases some equipment reqiuers an elite and the cost is typically for one weapon and only one elite in the unit base gets that weapon.
-However, as long as you have more elites left in the unit base, you may pay the price multiple times to equip as many as you like with elite weapons.
+In some cases some equipment reqiuers an elite and the cost is typically for one weapon and only one elite in the unit gets that weapon.
+However, as long as you have more elites left in the unit, you may pay the price multiple times to equip as many as you like with elite weapons.

 Shared weapons:
-Unless other wise stated, if a unit is given a shared weapon, the unit may fire the shared weapon a single time, OR fire its normal weapon.
+Unless otherwise stated, if a unit is given a shared weapon, the unit may fire the shared weapon a single time, OR fire its normal weapon.
 When firing the shared weapon, apply to-hit modifiers of the best model in the unit.
 Regardless which weapon you fired, threat any weapon as unloaded after firing with either a shared weapon or the standar weapons of the models in the unit.

 The requirements and cost of both model replacements and extra equipment should be clearly stated in the army list.